integration code

 • PR can be particularly helpful in a particularly competitive (or digitally competitive) niche

-• If you’re paying attention – you can pretty clearly quantity your PR efforts (and expenses) against results
+• If you’re paying attention, you can pretty clearly quantify your PR efforts (and expenses) against results

 Valerie Baker